 I’ll not bore you with stories from our formative years, but will simply state that we had some good times.
-Eventually Paul and I both started out at Utah State University.
+Eventually, Paul and I both studied at Utah State University.
 Both in the same major, mechanical engineering.
 However, Paul soon found that his interests (and a cute girl) were better aligned with forestry.

-This major lead Paul, shortly after his marriage, to study at the University of Montana.
+This subject lead Paul, shortly after his marriage, to study at the University of Montana.
 As a parting gift we gave one another a goldfish.